-a) If the course is for general education or elective credit, use FORM A and submit it directly to the Dean's Office (Erwin 106).
+a) If the course is for general education or elective credit, use form A [PDF] and submit it directly to the Dean's Office (Erwin 106).

-b) If the course is within your major, minor or concentration, use FORM B. You need to get the signature of the chair of the major, minor or concentration department.
+b) If the course is within your major, minor or concentration, use form B [PDF].
+You need to get the signature of the chair of the major, minor or concentration department.
 Be advised that the department determines what is transfer equivalent and how many transfer credits can be accepted towards the major, minor, and/or concentration.

 a) Verify that you have not reached the maximum limit of transferable credits.
-You may transfer a maximum of 90 semester hours (with no more than 60 semester hours from a 2-year college.
+You may transfer a maximum of 90 semester hours.
+No more than 60 semester hours may transfer from a 2-year college.
 Students may transfer a maximum of 45 credits completed while concurrently enrolled in high school; of these, a maximum of 30 credits may be AP, IB, and CLEP credits.

 c) You must achieve a grade of C- or better to transfer coursework to Geneseo.
-We will not accept credit for courses graded on a Pass/Fail or Satisfactory/Unsatisfactor basis at the other school.
+We will not accept credit for courses graded on a Pass/Fail or Satisfactory/Unsatisfactory basis at the other school.